akshay9594/Artifact-Supercomputing-2023/README.md

      the master script generates a graph showing the performance improvements, similar to the graphs presented in the Evaluation section.

-Note: The master script does not vary the number of cores for the experiment as shown in the
+Notes:
-      results section of the Supercomputing paper.
+1. The master script does not vary the number of cores for the experiment as shown in the results section of the Supercomputing paper.
 It uses the maximum available cores.
 The user will have to first set the number of cores to use before running the master script.

 ### Generated Results: